· Lincoln J Bicalho · Development · 27 min read

 app.UseHsts();

-// Custom security middleware
+// WHY: Custom security middleware adds headers and filtering

 app.UseMiddleware<SecurityMiddleware>();